 First things first, get breakfast at Alabama Hills Cafe it’s delicious and you won’t regret it!
-Whether you want a greasy diner style breakfast or something a little healthier they’ve got it all and its amazing.
+Whether you want a greasy diner-style breakfast or something a little healthier they’ve got it all and it’s amazing.

 While you’re in Lone Pine don’t miss the Film History Museum, tons of movies have been filmed in the Alabama Hills just west of Lone Pine from old westerns to modern science fiction.
 The museum is pretty awesome and has tons of memorabilia from the film industry.
-After the museum you should definitely take a little jaunt around Alabama Hills and check out all the cool looking rock formations.

 End the day in Bishop, there are plenty of moderately priced hotels as well as a plethora of campgrounds to stay at.
-Bishop is the largest of the Eastern Sierra towns and has a super cute historic down town area that if you have time you should definitely explore.
+Bishop is the largest of the Eastern Sierra towns and has a super cute historic downtown area that if you have time you should definitely explore.